Azure/azure-c-shared-utility/devdoc/tls_adapter_implementers_guide.md

-The `tlsio_adapter` framework currently is capable of supporting two kinds of settable options for how the TLS layer should verify the identity of the IoT Hub server and how the TLS layer should convince the IoT Hub server of the device's identity.
-These options are set at high levels in the SDK and passed into the `tls_adapter_with_sockets_create` and `tls_adapter_basic_create` calls using the `tlsio_options` parameter.
+The `tlsio_adapter` framework currently is capable of supporting two kinds of settable options for how the TLS layer should verify the identity of the IoT Hub server and how the TLS layer should present the device's identity to the IoT Hub server.
+These options are set at high levels in the SDK and passed into the `tls_adapter_with_sockets_create` and `tls_adapter_basic_create` calls in the `tlsio_options` parameter.

-Before calling `tls_adapter_with_sockets_create` or `tls_adapter_basic_create`, the SDK will call this `tls_adapter` function:
+Before calling `tls_adapter_with_sockets_create` or `tls_adapter_basic_create`, the middle layer will call this `tls_adapter` function:
 ```c
 int tls_adapter_common_get_option_caps(void);
 ```